 Information to provide : name ; financial location ; post & mail addresses ; phone number ; date of birth ; biography ; text in the original language ; summary. (et pour les français, n° de sécurité sociale)

-MEO usually takes the exclusive rights for the length of the intellectual property.
+MEO usually takes the exclusive rights for 10 years, or for the length of the intellectual property, depending the investment made.

 There is no territorial limitation, but it only concerns works in French language.